Meet the Governors

 The work that the committees do:

-Children and Learning: this Committee monitors the curriculum provision across the school and focuses on the attainment of all pupils, in particular those groups who have been identified as needing targeted intervention.
-The school's assessment data is closely analysed and lead teachers provide reports on progress in their subject.
-Areas identified as needing improvement are included in the School Improvement Plan and are reviewed on a termly basis.
+this Committee monitors the curriculum provision across the school and focuses on the attainment of all pupils, in particular those groups who have been identified as needing targeted intervention.
+The school's assessment data is closely analysed, and lead teachers provide reports on progress in their subject.
+Areas identified as needing improvement are included in the Learning Improvement Plan and are reviewed on a termly basis.

 The Committee monitors provision of resources to children with special educational needs and disabilities (SEND), and reviews statutory policies relating to the school's curriculum on a cyclical basis.
 It also reviews pupil behaviour, pupil safety and racist incidents on a termly basis.